cn205000/IT-Portfolio/VM's & Network Traffic/Traffic-Monitoring-With-Wireshark/readme.md

 ## Step 1️⃣: Using Remote Desktop Protocol (RDP)

+ > 📌 *Why?* Establishing a secure RDP connection allows remote access and management of the Windows VM to perform network monitoring tasks.

 1. In Azure, open your **Windows VM** and copy its **Public IP Address**.
 2. On your local machine, search for and open **Remote Desktop Connection**.
 3. Paste the copied IP into the **Computer** field.